sanaasy/to-do-list/README.md

 ### Building a checkbox
 When you complete a task, you'll want a way to check it off!
 [We'll be using the `Checkbox` component from the `expo-checkbox` library](https://docs.expo.dev/versions/latest/sdk/checkbox/).

-1. Installe `expo-checkbox` by running `npx expo install expo-checkbox` in your terminal.
+1. Install `expo-checkbox` by running `npx expo install expo-checkbox` in your terminal.
 2. Add this import to the top of your file: `import Checkbox from 'expo-checkbox';`

 The `useState` hook lets you add React state to function components.